mattschlosser/refactored-octo-waffle/README.md

 # minimal reproduciton repo

-THis repo is not meant to be built/compiled in any way.
+This repo is not meant to be built/compiled in any way.
 Only to show an issue in VS Code.

 ## See the issue your self